 National Museum of Science and Technology Leonardo da Vinci

-Do not miss the New Galleries, the largest permanent exhibition in the world dedicated to Leonardo da Vinci.
-A spectacular journey among 170 historical models, works of art, ancient volumes and immersive installations to discover the life and the works of Da Vinci the engineer and humanist.
+Do not miss the Galleries, with the largest permanent exhibition in the world dedicated to Leonardo da Vinci engineer and humanist.
+A spectacular journey among 170 historical models, works of art, ancient volumes and immersive installations to discover da Vinci’s life and works.

-Discover extraordinary objects such as steam trains, the Luna Rossa AC72 catamaran, the brigantine schooner Ebe, the deck of the Conte Biancamano transatlantic, the Enrico Toti submarine and the Vega space launcher.
+Discover extraordinary objects such as steam trains, the Luna Rossa AC72 catamaran, the brigantine schooner Ebe, the deck of the Conte Biancamano transatlantic, the Toti Submarine, the Vega space launcher and the only fragment of lunar rock in Italy.

 Ticket information: